Kannesteinen is a mushroom-shaped rock that has been formed by ice and the waves from the Atlantic Ocean during thousands of years.

 It is a great experience to see this special stone, a wonderful work of art made by nature itself.
 In the summer, when the weather is nice, you can experience Kannesteinen in the sunset.
 On the horizon, you can then see the Atlantic Ocean “meeting” the sky in strong and beautiful colors.

-There is a parking lot just beside the seaside and a wheelchair friendly trail down towards the beach where Kannesteinen is located.
+There is a parking lot just beside the seaside and a trail down towards the beach where Kannesteinen is located.
 It is only a few meters from the parking lot to the viewpoint where you can see Kannsteinen and the beautiful view towards the Atlantic Ocean and the mountains encircling the bay.

 How to get there